kodtjanst/gtm-datalayer-for-wp-admin/README.md

-# GTM for WP Admin + WP Ultimo by Svensk Kodtjänst
+# GTM for WP Admin + WP Ultimo by SkilledPeople

 GTM for WP Admin plugin put all wordpress info from platform, wp ultimo, user, browser, analytics utm and more on your GTM DataLayer.